jlucktay/golang-web-dev/022_hands-on/02/03_hands-on/README.md

-# Building upon the code from the previous exercise:
+# Building upon the code from the previous exercise

 In that previous exercise, we WROTE to the connection.